nchain-innovation/chain-gang/docs/PythonClasses.md

 # Other Functions
+These are public key and address functions that are likely to be used if you don't have the private key and are not using the Wallet class.

 * `address_to_public_key_hash(address: str) -> bytes` - Given the address return the hash160 of the public key
 * `hash160(data: bytes) -> bytes` - Returns the hash160 of the provided data (usually the public key)